 If you even want to transport your blades from one place to another, try to have them packed and use a car to move them from one place to another.

-According to local laws, you might be able to carry a knife in your car, depending on how long it is.
-The blade length can fluctuate from 2.5 inches to 12, but every region has its range.
+Local laws may allow you to carry a knife in your car, depending on its length.
+Blade lengths can vary from 2.5 inches to 12, but every region has its range.

 What do I do if I wish to have a blade for self-defence?

 Canadian law doesn’t accept self-defence as a valid reason for publicly carrying dangerous weapons, such as knives.
-This is because most states don’t want to promote having tools that citizens could easily use to commit crimes and laws that might further sustain criminal behaviours.
+Most states don’t want to promote the use of tools that citizens could easily use to commit crimes and laws that might further sustain criminal behaviours.

-If you really want to have a blade in your pocket, the best option might be a Swiss knife that functions as a practical tool and is the furthest from being a weapon.
+If you want a blade in your pocket, the best option might be a Swiss knife that functions as a practical tool and is the furthest from being a weapon.
 Nevertheless, officers might still charge you even with a tool like that.

 So, unless you have other objects to justify your knife (like picnic objects), it’s better to try alternative self-defence methods.